ronkok/Hurmet/docs/manual.md

 Map

-:   A Hurmet _map_ is a single-row data frame in which every value is the same
+:   A Hurmet _map_ is unit-less data frame in which every value is the same data
-    data type, either boolean, string, or number.
+    type, either boolean, string, or number.
 Maps can be the numeric part of a quantity.

     ¢```w = ``dead	live	snow